Tidal heating of black holes and exotic compact objects on the brane: Tidal heating for exotic compact objects on the brane

 \subsection{Area of an exotic compact object in the braneworld}

 In this section we will compute the area of the surface of an ECO in the braneworld scenario.
 First of all, we take the surface of the ECO to be located at, $r=r_{\rm s}\equiv r_{+}(1+\epsilon)$, where $r_{+}$ is the location of the event horizon of the black hole solution, presented in \ref{brane_sol} and $\epsilon$ depicts the departure of the surface of the ECO from that of the would-be braneworld black hole.
+Even though the parameter $\epsilon$ need not be a constant for an actual ECO, but for the purpose of this paper, we will assume that the dimensionless parameter $\epsilon$ is a constant.
 It is evident that on $r=r_{\rm s}$, $\Delta=(r-r_{+})(r-r_{-})$ does not vanish and hence is not the horizon, or, for that matter it is not even a null surface.
 Thus the area of the surface of the ECO can be obtained by taking a cue from \ref{Area_Gen}, which takes the following form,

 where, we have defined, $\bar{\alpha} \equiv (r^{2}+a^{2})^{2} -a^{2} \Delta$ and $\bar{\alpha} \beta \equiv a^{2}\Delta$.
 To emphasize, the above area is the cross-section of $r=r_{\rm s}$ and any $u=\textrm{constant}$ hypersurface.
 Thus one may substitute $r=r_{+}(1+\epsilon)$ in the above expression and hence compute the expansion of the area in powers of $\epsilon$.
 We will directly present the results for the braneworld geometry considered above, from which the case for an Kerr-like ECO can be straightforwardly obtained and verified with the results presented in \cite{Datta:2020rvo}.
 For this purpose, expanding out the coefficients $\bar{\alpha}$ and $\bar{\alpha} \beta$ given above, upto quadratic powers of $\epsilon$, the area $A_{\rm ECO}$, given in \ref{area_eco}, takes the following form,